 The cash flow sensitivity of leveraged finance transactions presents both opportunity and risk to financial institutions and other senior debt lenders providing necessary credit facilities for acquisitions, leveraged buyouts, recapitalizations, restructurings and refinancings.
 Attorneys in the Corporate Finance Group serve lenders and borrowers efficiently and effectively by utilizing a wide range of model loan documents crafted through decades of experience.
 Duane Morris loan documentation attorneys focus on short-turnaround documentation, coupled with the detailed legal due diligence necessary to protect the interests of our clients.
 Working with attorneys in our industry-specific practices, such as healthcare, broker-dealers insurance, real estate, energy, telecommunications, transportation equipment and infrastructure, the Corporate Finance Group delivers a broad range of skills to senior lender clients involved in leveraged financing transactions.

-Thorough documentations monitoring and financial reporting are crucial to successful asset-based or collateral-based financing.
-The Corporate Finance Group provides financial institutions in the large and mid-size market the experience necessary to successfully structure, negotiate, document and restructure asset-based finance transactions, including working capital, acquisition, refinancing, recapitalization and growth funding.
+Thorough documentation, monitoring and financial reporting are crucial to successful asset-based or collateral-based financing.
+The Corporate Finance Group provides financial institutions in this market the experience necessary to successfully structure, negotiate, document and restructure asset-based finance transactions.
 The Corporate Finance attorneys at Duane Morris also deliver concise, definitive advice to asset-based lenders in the administration of complicated credit arrangements, including ever-present intercreditor and subordination issues.

 An increasing number of asset-rich clients have tapped their balance sheets to improve their financial performance and obtain liquidity for operations and investments.
 Attorneys in the Corporate Finance Group analyze and structure synthetic leases and "double dip" leases to provide tax-advantaged treatment, sale-leasebacks, lease-leasebacks and like-kind exchange of equipment, operational facilities and real estate.
 The firm's tax lawyers are an integral element in one of the most interdisciplinary practices of the Corporate Finance Group.
 Attorneys in the Corporate Finance Practice represent lenders/lessors/sellers and large institutional borrowers/lessees/buyers in synthetic finance transactions in the aircraft, rail, real estate, healthcare and industrial sectors, and structure economical, tax-advantaged financing alternatives for Duane Morris clients.